 Olševa is primarilly a goal of hikers who are coming on top from all sides.
 The most popular ascents are from the south, but also the one from Austrian side is very nice and used.
 In winter the area is quite remote.
 Even if Olševa offers also options for tour skiing, the ravines in its northern side are in winter rarely visited.
 The sunny terrace of mountain's southern side is very popular for mountain biking.
 The panoramic road offers some very nice variants of round bike tours.
 From the summit of Olševa views are very nice, especially towards Kamnik & Savinja Alps.

 First of the 'hidden pearls of Olševa' is a cave on the altitude of around 1700 m, named Potočka zijalka (115 m long, 20-40 m wide).
-It wouldn't be so special, because in limestone caves are frequent, if there in past so many relics of old stone age men weren't found.
-If you are watching from the cave entrance towards the warm south, enjoying broad panorama, you can easily imagine how thousands of years ago men gathered here around a camp fire, how they lived in the interior and how they monitored a broad hunting teritory around from here.
-Besides men made tools also some hundreds of cave bear skeletons were found here, indicating that Potočka zijalka was an important hunting point at the dawn of humankind in Europe.
+It wouldn't be so special, because in limestone caves are frequent, if there in the past so many relics of old stone age men weren't found.
+If you are watching from the cave entrance towards the warm south, enjoying broad panorama, you can easily imagine how thousands of years ago men gathered there around a camp fire, how they lived in the interior and how from that point they monitored a broad hunting teritory around.
+Besides men made tools (the oldest needle in the world) also some hundreds of cave bear skeletons were found there, indicating that Potočka zijalka was an important hunting point at the dawn of humankind in Europe.
 Today, the artefacts of Potočka zijalka are kept in the museums of Celje and Ljubljana.

 As Olševa rises in the very eastern end of Karavanke, the view from its summit towards the south, east and west flies far over the neighbouring hills.
 On the south west however, there are Kamnik & Savinja Alps which are high and wild.
 The view on those mountains is very nice, but often we are looking them towards the sun, so it is worth ascending Olševa early in the morning.